How to Safely Deal with Wildlife Encounters

 Encountering wild cats, such as cougars or bobcats, requires caution and respect.
 If you encounter a wild cat, do not approach or run away.
 Maintain eye contact and make yourself appear larger by raising your arms.
 Back away slowly, giving the animal space to move away.
 If a wild cat behaves aggressively or approaches you, make loud noises, throw objects, and fight back if necessary to protect yourself.

-Keeping Pets and Livestock Safe
+Keeping and Livestock Safe

 Preventing wildlife attacks on pets and livestock